FlyingMatrix/cpp_tiny_projects/callback_dll/callback_dll/readme.md

-Create a C++ DLL for registering and throwing a callback
+Create a C++ DLL for registering and throwing a callback.